ayeshavm/fashion-recommender/README.md

 - Caption accuracy may vary
 - Rule-based recommendation logic → may miss nuanced styling contexts
 - Gallery UX in progress (currently shows all images every time)

-## 💬 **Project Purpose**

-This app was created as a playful, creative AI application blending computer vision and recommendation systems to assist with everyday styling.
-It serves as a portfolio piece demonstrating applied machine learning, user interface design, and thoughtful AI-powered user experiences.